kth-ros-pkg/kvaser_canlib/README.md

     cd ~/canlib_ws/src/
     catkin_init_workspace

-** NB: Make sure that the catkin workspace you create does not contain any other packages depending on Kvaser's canlib.
+**NB: Make sure that the catkin workspace you create does not contain any other packages depending on Kvaser's canlib.
 This package installs the libraries as an external project and does not generate/export the library itself.**

+If you try to compile this package at the same time as other packages that depend on canlib, CMake will give you errors!

-Clone the git repository there:
+Clone the git repository in the workspace:

     cd ~/canlib_ws/src
     git clone https://github.com/kth-ros-pkg/kvaser_canlib.git -v groovy